After you have spent much time creating that awesome song or album, it is time to share it with the world.

 All social platforms are different.
 Not only with the way they want you to post your content, but also in terms of rules and, more important, audience.

 Rules need to be followed on all social platforms.
-This is important, as you do not want to get banned from any of them.
+This is essential, as you do not want to get banned from any of them.
 Check out the rules before you post anything on any social platform to familiarize yourself with the way the platform works.
 Some basic rules that apply for all platforms are, no follow for follow, no spamming, rudeness, racism, and no use of bots.

-Your audience might vary on all social platforms too.
+Your audience might vary on all social platforms, too.
 This includes the way they share and engage with your content.
 Sharing is a simple feature on Facebook, but not on Instagram.
 Also, the people on LinkedIn tend to be more business focused than the general Facebook audience.
 Keep this in mind when checking on your statistics.

 By now, you know the basics of Crowdfire.
 From here, you are free to decide if you want to use it or not.